Blow-up lemmas for sparse graphs: Maker-Breaker games

 \section{Maker-Breaker games}

-The proof of Theorem~\ref{thm:MakerBreaker} uses the result of Ferber, Krivelevich and Naves~\cite{FKN}, which informally says that if $p\ll b^{-1}$ is not too small, there is a (randomised) Maker strategy for the $1:b$ game on $K_n$ which gives Maker a subgraph of $G(n,p)$ with minimum degree very close to $pn$.\footnote{Formally, one can state this as: there is a randomised Maker strategy which generates a graph $\Gamma$ from the distribution $G(n,p)$, and a spanning subgraph $G$ of edges obtained by Maker, which a.a.s.\ has minimum degree $(1-\eps)pn$.} This reduces the proof to showing a (rather far from optimal in terms of edge deletions) local resilience result for the graph classes we consider.
+The proof of Theorem~\ref{thm:MakerBreaker} uses the result of Ferber, Krivelevich and Naves~\cite{FKN}, which informally says that if $p\ll b^{-1}$ is not too small, there is a (randomised) Maker strategy for the $1:b$ game on $K_n$ which gives Maker a subgraph of $G(n,p)$ with minimum degree very close to $pn$.
+More formally, they prove the following. \begin{theorem} For any $\frac{\log n}{n}\ll p\ll b^{-1}$, there is a randomised Maker strategy which, for any fixed strategy of Breaker in the $1:b$ game on $K_n$, generates a graph~$\Gamma$ from the distribution $G(n,p)$, and a spanning subgraph $G$ of edges obtained by Maker which a.a.s.\ has minimum degree $(1-o(1))pn$. \end{theorem} This reduces the proof to showing a (far from optimal in terms of edge deletions) local resilience result for the graph classes we consider.